JonasBchrt/snapshot-gnss-data/README.md

 The data collection consists of four static and seven dynamic tests under various conditions with 3700 GNSS signal snapshots in total.
 We captured the 225 static snapshots on a hill top, on a bridge, in a courtyard, and in a park in 5-30 s intervals and the 3475 dynamic ones while cycling in either urban or rural environments and using 20 s intervals.
-We obtained ground truth locations or tracks either by using an [Ordnance Survey trig point](https://www.ordnancesurvey.co.uk/gps/legacy-control-information/triangulation-stations), by employing satellite imagery from [Google Maps](https://www.google.com/maps) or [Google Earth](https://www.google.com/earth/), or with a [moto c](https://www.motorola-support.com/uk-en/?page=device/motorola/moto-c/specifications) smartphone with built-in GPS and A-GPS receiver.
+We obtained ground truth locations or tracks either by using an [Ordnance Survey trig point](https://www.ordnancesurvey.co.uk/gps/legacy-control-information/triangulation-stations), by employing satellite imagery from [Google Maps](https://www.google.com/maps) or [Google Earth](https://www.google.com/earth/), or with a [Moto C](https://www.motorola-support.com/uk-en/?page=device/motorola/moto-c/specifications) smartphone with built-in GPS and A-GPS receiver.
-While the trig point provides a ground-truth position with centimetre-level accuracy, the positions obtained from satellite imagery or with the moto c are up to 5 m wrong with outliers up to 10 m.
+While the trig point provides a ground-truth position with centimetre-level accuracy, the positions obtained from satellite imagery or with the Moto C are up to 5 m wrong with outliers up to 10 m.

 | dataset | size | type    | location    | ground truth          | temperatures & pressures |
 |:-------:| ----:|:-------:|:-----------:|:---------------------:|:------------------------:|